Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Results

-Nitz \emph{et al.}~\cite{Nitz:2021uxj} and Zevin \emph{et al.}~\cite{Zevin:2020gxf} also re-analysed GW190412 but these additional analyses did not produce publicly available posterior samples for aligned-spin higher order multipole waveform models.
-The lack of aligned-spin posterior samples means that noise distributions, and hence evidences for precession, could not be calculated.
-However, the inferred $\rho_{\mathrm{p}}$ and $\chi_{\mathrm{p}}$ distributions from Nitz \emph{et al.} and Zevin \emph{et al.} are comparable to the measurements reported in Colleoni \emph{et al.} and the LVK respectively, see Figure~\ref{fig:0412_corner}.
-This agreement implies that our analysis would likely infer marginal and significant evidence for precession for Nitz \emph{et al.} and Zevin \emph{et al.} respectively.
+Nitz \emph{et al.}~\cite{Nitz:2021uxj} and Zevin \emph{et al.}~\cite{Zevin:2020gxf} also performed independent analyses of GW190412, and the results for $\rho_{p}$ are included in Table~\ref{tab:different_0412} and Figure~\ref{fig:0412_corner}.
+However, since they did not release results for aligned-spin waveform models, we are unable to calculate p-values for the evidence of precession in the observed GW signal.
+Nonetheless, the inferred $\rho_{\mathrm{p}}$ and $\chi_{\mathrm{p}}$ distributions from Nitz \emph{et al.} and Zevin \emph{et al.} are comparable to the measurements reported in Colleoni \emph{et al.} and the LVK respectively.

-Of those considered, Colleoni \emph{et al.} was the only independent analysis which reported a definitive Bayes factor in favour of precession.
-The LVK mentioned that $\log_{10}\mathcal{B}$ was smaller or comparable to the systematic uncertainties of order unity.
-By utilizing the approximately linear relationship between $\ln{\mathcal{B}}$ and $\rho_{\mathrm{p}}^{2}/2$~\cite{Green:2020ptm, Pratten:2020igi}, we can approximate the Bayes factor in favour of precession from the LVK posterior samples.
-The relation between $\ln{\mathcal{B}}$ and $\rho_{\mathrm{p}}^{2}/2$ implies that an increase in $\rho_{\mathrm{p}}$ from $\sim 2.5$ to $\sim 3.0$ leads to the Bayes factor increasing by a factor of $\sim 4$.
-We therefore approximate that the Bayes factor in favour of precession from the LVK analysis is $\mathcal{B} \sim 8$ ($\log_{10}\mathcal{B} = 0.9$).
-While this is consistent with the conclusions from the LVK, this Bayes factor may also be interpreted as showing substantial evidence for precession according to Ref.~\cite{Kass:1995aaa}.
-The larger $\chi_{\mathrm{p}}$ inferred from the LVK and Zevin \emph{et al.} is therefore a tell-tale sign for a larger observability of precession and larger Bayes factor~\cite{Green:2020ptm}.

 Colleoni \emph{et al.} and Nitz \emph{et al.} both used the {\sc{IMRPhenomXPHM}} waveform model~\cite{Pratten:2020ceb} for the Bayesian inference while the LVK and Zevin \emph{et al.} used a combination of the {\sc{IMRPhenomPv3HM}}~\cite{Khan:2019kot} and {\sc{SEOBNRv4PHM}}~\cite{Ossokine:2020kjp} waveform models.
 This suggests that the differences we see between interpretations could either be a consequence of waveform systematics, difficulties in sampling the complex parameter space or sampler differences.